Cloud Server Security – Best Practices

 UFW (Uncomplicated Firewall)

-UFW is a fast and easy option for installing and setting up a firewall on your cloud server.
+UFW is a fast, easy way to install and configure a firewall on your cloud server.

 Firewalld